mverhaagen/mkdir-recursive/README.md

 mkdir-recursive
 ===============

-A simple function to create nested folder structures.
+A simple function to create nested folder structures in node.js.